Accused of Petty Theft or Shoplifting in the Bay Area?

 It may be that you feel ashamed or embarrassed about what you have done, but you might be surprised to know that many people have found themselves in the same situation.
 When you are feeling stressed or depressed, dealing with every day life can become more difficult.
 To make things worse, stores and shopping malls are designed to overload our senses and make us feel like we ‘need’ to have the things on display.
 A common reason that otherwise honest people might feel compelled to take something or shoplift is sometimes known as the ‘shoppers high’ – that feeling you get when you get something that you want, something new and momentarily exciting.
 In many theft cases, this is exactly what has happened.

-If you were feeling overwhelmed and suffered from a momentary lapse in judgment, an attorney from Summit Defense can help you to overcome a theft or shoplifting charge without it having an unnecessary impact on your life.
+If you were feeling overwhelmed and suffered from a momentary lapse in judgment, we can help you to overcome a theft or shoplifting charge without it having an unnecessary impact on your life.

 I was going to return the property.
 Is that a defense?